dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 9: January 07, 2017

+**Today's Progress**: Day 3 of Javascript30.
+Worked with vanilla JS and CSS using CSS variables.

+**Thoughts**: Short day of coding.
+Plenty busy with a trip to the north shore.
+Looking forward to getting into Stephen Grider's 2 new courses on MongoDB and Webpack.

 ###Day 8: January 06, 2017

 **Today's Progress**: Day 2 of Javascript30.
 Made a clock.